- Brain Injury Diagnostic Tests

-- Injuries to C-1 and C-2 can result in a loss of many involuntary functions (e.g., inability to breathe) requiring breathing aids (e.g., ventilators or diaphragmatic pacemakers)
+- Accident Injury to C-1 and C-2 can result in a loss of many involuntary functions (e.g., inability to breathe) requiring breathing aids (e.g., ventilators or diaphragmatic pacemakers)

-- Injuries above the C-4 level may require a ventilator for the person to breathe properly.
+- Personal Injury above the C-4 level may require a ventilator for the person to breathe properly.

-- Injuries to C-5 often have no control at the wrist or hand.
+- Spinal Cord Injury to C-5 often have no control at the wrist or hand.

 - An injury to the spinal cord between C6 and C7 vertebrae is called a C6-7 injury.
 These injuries generally allow wrist control, but no hand function.

-- Injuries to C-7 and T-1 can straighten their arms but still may have dexterity problems with the hand and fingers.
+- Injury to C-7 and T-1 means person with SCI can straighten their arms but still may have dexterity problems with the hand and fingers.
 Injuries at the thoracic level and below result in paraplegia, with the hands not affected.